-- Employees should wash hands with soap and water for at least 20 seconds as frequently as feasible. - Hand washing should be performed after being in a public place, after riding on any public transportation, after touching frequently used items or surfaces, or after blowing your nose, coughing, sneezing, or removing face coverings. - If soap and water are not readily available, use hand sanitizer that contains at least 60% alcohol, covering all surfaces of your hands and rubbing them together until they feel dry. - Avoid touching surfaces until hand sanitizer dries. - Avoid touching eyes, nose, and mouth with unwashed hands.
+- Employees should wash hands with soap and water for at least 20 seconds as frequently as feasible.
+Please be reminded that washing your hands more often helps maintain better hygiene. - Hand washing should be performed after being in a public place, after riding on any public transportation, after touching frequently used items or surfaces, or after blowing your nose, coughing, sneezing, or removing face coverings. - If soap and water are not readily available, use hand sanitizer that contains at least 60% alcohol, covering all surfaces of your hands and rubbing them together until they feel dry. - Avoid touching surfaces until hand sanitizer dries. - Avoid touching eyes, nose, and mouth with unwashed hands.